 Support for KERA’s Women and Girls Lead initiative is provided in part by Presenting Sponsor Dallas Women’s Foundation and by the Meyer Levy Charitable Foundation fund at The Dallas Foundation, Kalita Blessing through Dallas Women’s Foundation, the Embrey Family Foundation, Peggy Dear and Betty Regard.

-Tune in this August on KERA TV.
+Tune in Tuesdays beginning September 30 at 8pm on KERA TV.

 AMERICAN MASTERS “Dorothea Lange”

 Dorothea Lange (May 26, 1895 – October 11, 1965) was an influential American documentary photographer and photojournalist, best known for her Depression-era work for the Farm Security Administration (FSA).
 Lange’s photographs humanized the consequences of the Great Depression and influenced the development of documentary photography.

 Tune in Friday, August 29 at 8pm on KERA TV.